#Innsider’s guide: things to do in Manchester

-Home to one of the world’s most famous clubs, Manchester United F.C, the Old Trafford stadium is a shrine for its millions of fans worldwide, many of whom come to the ground to see some of the world’s top footballers in action.
-Just £18 will get you a full stadium tour, so you can soak up the atmosphere from the dressing room, take the manager’s seat in the dugout and follow in the footsteps of Manchester footballing greats down the tunnel.
+Speak to any Mancunian and they’ll say the thing to do in Manchester is to visit the sacred grounds.
+Manchester United F.C.
+The Old Trafford stadium is a shrine for its millions of fans worldwide.
+Just £18 will get you a full stadium tour.
+So you can soak up the atmosphere from the dressing room, take the manager’s seat in the dugout and follow in the footsteps of Manchester footballing greats down the tunnel.

 No devoted fan should miss out on a trip to the National Football Museum.
-Located in the striking Urbis building in the city centre, it’s packed full with the world’s most extensive FIFA and FA collections, footballing memorabilia, trophies and other keepsakes, including the sacred ball that was used in that 1966 World Cup final, when England won its solitary star on the shirt.
+Located in the striking Urbis building in the city center.
+It’s packed full with the world’s most extensive FIFA and FA collections, memorabilia, trophies and more.
+Including the sacred ball that was used in that 1966 World Cup final.
+When England won its solitary star on the shirt.

 A place to stay